Stressed About Aging Parent Care Costs? Here’s How Tax Breaks Can Help

 Example: Using the Child and Dependent Care Credit for Elder Care

-Here’s how the CDCC might benefit you
+Here’s how the CDCC could benefit you:

 Flexible Spending Accounts (FSAs) for Elder Care Costs